 “The Sure Champ gave him the extra vitamins to make sure he stayed healthy.
 He was on the Vita Charge Stress Tubs to keep him eating through the year.
 The Vita Charge Stress Tubs with HEAT® really helped him during the summer because he was really hairy, but they helped him so he would still gain weight.
 We also used the Vita Charge Climate Control Gel at the show we went to this summer.
 It was really hot, and we didn’t want him to get too hot there,” Bremer said.

 The Vita Charge line is a fast-acting, multi-species livestock supplement for use during stressful times when livestock need protection or assistance in recovery.
 The Vita Charge product line offers versatility, like the Stress Tubs and Gels.
-Both Vita Charge and Sure Champ contain Amaferm®, a precision prebiotic designed to combat stress resulting in increased feed and water intake and nutrient digestion.
-In addition, it is research-proven that Amaferm decreases body temperature in heat-stressed animals.
+Both Vita Charge and Sure Champ contain Amaferm®, is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.

 In addition to getting her steer prepared for the winner’s circle, Bremer herself is a fierce showmanship competitor.
 She actually claimed the Grand Champion Senior Showmanship and Grand Champion Overall Showman titles at the American Royal, the day before DJ was named reserve champion.
 Earlier in the summer, she placed 4th in both the National Junior Angus Showmanship Contest and in senior showmanship at the VitaFerm® National Junior Hereford Expo, both great and unique experiences as she explains.